Shipped in production. Picked for the job. Every choice has a reason.

 Claude for long-context analysis, code generation, and tasks requiring careful instruction following.
 Preferred for safety-sensitive applications and complex reasoning chains.

 PostgreSQL extension for vector similarity search.
-Used when the dataset fits in Postgres and adding a separate vector DB would be unnecessary overhead.
+Used for RAG pipelines and semantic search when the dataset fits in Postgres without needing a separate vector database.

 Automation, testing, and monitoring to keep deployments reliable and repeatable.